LewisCM14/restaurant-booking-app/README.md

 - **Typography**

+    *The chosen font for the project is Roboto Condensed.
+I chose this font as it provided a clean and elegant look that i felt best represented the target audience.
+I chose to leave the font choice till last on this project as i wanted to experiment with various fonts and combinations once it was built in its entirety so i could get a complete overlook on how it would all fit together.*

 - **Imagery**

     *There is limited use of imagery within the project as i felt a minimalist approach was an elegant solution that reflected the establishment growing into a contemporary venue.
-The hero image and the interactive map are the only doses ov color on the site, although there is future features that plan to expand on this.
+The hero image and the interactive map are the only doses ov color on the site, although there is future features that plan to expand on this.*

 - **Layout**